0cjs/dot-home-cjs0/README.md

 ### Vim Configuration

-This contains my full Vim configuration in deacativated form; activate it with `:ru cjs` (the [`cjs1`][cjs1] module adds this to `.vimrc`) or persist it for a shell session with:
+This contains my full Vim configuration in deacativated form; activate it by running `bin/vi`.
+(Neither this nor the [`cjs1`][cjs1] create/edit a `~/.vimrc`.

-    alias vi='vim -c "runtime cjs"'

-Without the above activation, the only change to the standard vim configuration is that the little-used `s` and `S` commands now save the current buffer and all changed buffers, respectively.
-(The functionality of `s` and `S` are still available under synonyms `cl` and `cc`.)
+Previously, without activiation this still changed the standard Vim configuration to set the little-used `s` and `S` commands to save the current buffer and all changed buffers, respectively.
+(The functionality of `s` and `S` remain available under synonyms `cl` and `cc`.)
+It's not clear how to continue to do this in the new `bin/vi` configuration system, but perhaps it's no longer necessary.

 This configuration also includes a patch to the Markdown syntax highlighting (`dot/vim/after/syntax/markdown.vim`) to fix a problem